aerobless/thereabout/README.md

 + Visualise your location history as a heatmap on Google Maps
 + Search for locations on Google Maps (Geocoding)
 + Date picker to select range of data to show on map (from, to)

-## Roadmap
 + Docker Image of combined backend & frontend
-+ load Google Maps API Key from the backend
 + Docker Compose file to easily deploy application
++ Load Google Maps API Key from the backend

+## Roadmap
++ GitHub Build Pipeline
 + DB to store imported location data
 + Easy date-range picker, e.g. year, last 3 years, last 5years, all
 + Day overview page